hellory4n/libtrippin/README.md

-# Massive changes are coming...

-Here at Trippin Massivesystems, we love you.
-In an effort to innovate and think different, we are working on the brand-new **libtrippin v2.0.0**, in C++ and with many new features, blasting off libtrippin into a new level of advancement and pro-level libraries.
-There's no documentation because it's not done yet.
-If you're not planning to switch to C++, we don't care because there's only 1 user and that is me.

-*Trippin Massivesystems: Never Go Back*

 # libtrippin

-Most biggest most massive C library of all time.
+Most biggest most massive library of all time.
 I'm insane.

 ## Featuring

-- [libtrippin](./libtrippin.h) v1.2.3: Most massive standard library
+- [libtrippin](./libtrippin.h) v2.0.0: Most massive standard library
+    - C++14 with no external dependencies (only libc)
     - Arenas
+    - Reference counting
+    - Arrays
+    - Basic strings
-    - Math functions and stuff
+    - Math
     - Logging
-    - Slices
+    - And more
-    - Pure C99 with no external dependencies
 - [engineer](./engineerbuild/README.md) v1.0.2: Build system of all time
     - No esoteric language
     - Only external dependency is lua